saminiir/saminiir.github.io/_drafts/2017-02-07-lets-code-tcp-ip-stack-5.markdown

 The clock granularity of TCP implementors has traditionally been estimated to be fairly high, ranging from 500ms to 1 second.
 Modern systems like Linux, however, use a clock granularity of 1 millisecond[^stevens-tcpip].

-One thing to note is the RTO is suggested to always be at least 1 second.
+One thing to note is that the RTO is suggested to always be at least 1 second.
 This is to guard against _spurious retransmissions_, i.e. when a segment is retransmitted too soon causing congestion.
-In practice, many implementations go for sub-second rounding: Linux uses 200ms.
+In practice, many implementations go for sub-second rounding: Linux uses 200 milliseconds.

 # Karn's Algorithm

 One mandatory algorithm that prevents the RTT measurement from giving false results is _Karn's Algorithm_[^karns-algorithm].
-It simply states that the RTT samples should not be measured for retransmitted packets.
+It simply states that the RTT samples should not be taken for retransmitted packets.

 In other words, the TCP sender keeps track whether the segment it sent was a retransmission and skips the RTT routine for those acknowledgments.
-This makes sense, since otherwise the RTO computation could easily be skewed and cause congestion.
+This makes sense, since otherwise the sender could not distinguish acknowledgements between the original and retransmitted segment.

-The timestamp TCP option, however, can be used to measure RTT for every ACK segment.
+When utilizing the timestamp TCP option, however, the RTT can be measured for every ACK segment.
 We will deal with the TCP Timestamp option in a separate blog post.

 # Managing the RTO timer

 Managing the retransmission timer is relatively straightforward.
 RFC6298 recommends the following algorithm:

 1. When sending a data segment and the RTO timer is not running, activate it with the timeout value of `rto`
-2. When outstanding data segments have been acknowledged, turn off the RTO timer
+2. When all outstanding data segments have been acknowledged, turn off the RTO timer
 3. When an ACK is received for new data, restart the RTO timer with the value of `rto`

 And when the RTO timer expires: